When you come in to care

 Your social worker should also arrange for you to have a health check.

 You will be introduced to your Independent Reviewing Officer (IRO) who will meet you and support you when you have a review meeting.
 They will also discuss who you want at your meetings and will support you to have your say.
-An IRO is seperate from the social work team and it is their job to make sure that your plan is right for you and that everyone is doing the best they can to support you.
+An IRO is separate from the social work team and it is their job to make sure that your plan is right for you and that everyone is doing the best they can to support you.

 Living in care